 Tryptophan works slightly differently.
 This is an amino acid that produces hormones like serotonin and melatonin, which signal to the body that it’s time to drift off.

 Some people choose to add cinnamon to their banana tea, not only for the flavor but also to kick up the relaxing properties of the tea.
 There is, however, little proof to suggest that adding cinnamon will actually help you to fall asleep.
-While some people swear by cinnamon as a sleep inducer, the only scientific reason that cinnamon may make you feel tired is by lowering your blood pressure.
+While some people swear by cinnamon or cinnamon tea as a sleep inducer, the only scientific reason that cinnamon may make you feel tired is by lowering your blood pressure.
 When your blood pressure falls too low, you may experience fatigue, dizziness, and/or tiredness.

 While many people claim that the tea has helped improve their sleep patterns, there aren’t yet any studies to prove that these three nutrients are retained during the brewing process.